 - Premenstrual syndrome (PMS): The physician and emotional symptoms that can occur in the premenstruum.

 - Prolactin test (PRL): A test used to measure how much of a hormone called prolactin there is in the blood.

-- Progesterone: The hormone made by the ovary after ovulation which is necessary in order to sustain a pregnancy.
+- Progesterone: The hormone made by the ovary after ovulation that is necessary in order to sustain a pregnancy.

 - Progestin: A synthetic hormone that is similar to but not the same as progesterone.

 - Primary ovarian insufficiency (POI): A condition that occurs when the ovaries stop functioning normally before age 40.
-It causes the ovaries do not to produce normal amounts of the hormone estrogen or release eggs regularly.
+It causes the ovaries to not produce normal amounts of the hormone estrogen or release eggs regularly.
 This condition often leads to infertility.